rspamd/rspamd.com/doc/configuration/statistic.md

 ~~~

 Important notes:
-1. Changing shards count requires dropping all data from bayes redises, so please take decisions wisely.
+1. Changing shards count requires dropping all bayes statistics, so please take decisions wisely.
 2. You can't use more than one replica per master in a sharded setup; this will result in misaligned read-write hash slots assignment.
-3. Each replica should have same position in `read_servers` as her master in `write_servers`.
+4. Each replica should have same position in `read_servers` as her master in `write_servers`.
+5. You can't use Redis Sentinel for sharded setup.
-4. In the controller, you will see incorrect `Bayesian statistics` for the count of learns and users.
+6. In the controller, you will see incorrect `Bayesian statistics` for the count of learns and users.

 ### Classifier and headers